This Is Plastics: Plastics producers and consumer brands lead the charge toward a circular economy

 Innovation

-The plastics industry and consumer brands work together to ensure that consumer products are easily recovered and recycled.
+Collaboration is key to ensuring that consumer products are easily recovered and recycled.

 Share:

-The plastics industry is dedicated to ensuring that consumer products are easily recovered and recycled, even those that are produced using harder-to-recycle plastic inputs.
+Investments in recycling infrastructure allow plastics to be reused and repurposed into other items, keeping them in the economy and out of the environment.
+The plastics industry is dedicated to ensuring that consumer products are easily recovered and recycled, even those that are produced using harder-to-recycle plastic.
 By supporting ongoing curbside collection and traditional recycling systems, coupled with innovations in advanced recycling technologies, industry is leading the way in keeping all plastics in the economy and out of the environment.

 Plastics producers are also working with consumer brands to ensure that it is easy for consumers to participate in recycling programs, encouraging action at every step in the plastics economy.
 This is how we create solutions and a circular economy.

-Curbside recycling programs help communities collect hard-to-recycle plastics and are often carried out in collaboration with local government leaders and through utilizing existing recycling programs.
-For example, through the Hefty EnergyBag program, Dow and Reynolds Consumer Products collaborate with municipal leaders and waste management service providers across the country to expand local curbside recycling programs that complement existing recycling efforts.
+Efforts are underway to enhance curbside recycling, helping communities collect hard-to-recycle plastics.
+They are often carried out in collaboration with local governments and existing recycling programs.
+For example, through the Hefty EnergyBag program, Dow and Reynolds Consumer Products collaborate with municipalities and waste management service providers across the country to expand local curbside recycling programs.
+This commitment to improving local recycling infrastructure gives communities the resources they need to build a more circular economy.

-Industry is using Life Cycle Assessments (LCAs), which evaluate the impact of a given product at every step of its life cycle, to ensure that their products have environmental advantages over alternative materials.
-Niagara Bottling, for example, uses PET plastic, which has a lower environmental impact than glass, aluminum, and bio-based plastics.
-Niagara’s PET bottles are also easily recycled and are used to make new bottles, fleece jackets, or egg cartons, contributing to a growing plastics circular economy.
+Industry is using Life Cycle Assessments (LCAs), which evaluate the impact of a given product at every step of its life cycle, to ensure their products’ environmental advantages over alternative materials.
+Niagara Bottling uses PET, which has a lower environmental impact than alternative materials.
+Niagara’s PET bottles are easily recycled and used to make new bottles, fleece jackets, or egg cartons, contributing to growing circularity.

 Understanding that variation in recycling programs can pose a challenge to consumers, programs like How2Recycle have created an easy-to-identify recycling label program that helps reduce unnecessary waste.
 Companies and brands, including Target and Ziploc have partnered with How2Recycle to provide clarity and empower consumers to make smart waste management choices.

-Industry is committed to a future without plastic waste and is dedicated to helping us get there.
-The Plastics Industry Association’s reports on consumer brands show how plastics improve every day products but also package them in plastic materials with the lowest environmental impact.
+The plastics industry is committed to a future without plastic waste.
+The Plastics Industry Association’s reports on consumer brands show how plastics not only improve everyday products but are also packaged in plastic materials with the lowest environmental impact.

-In addition, dozens of consumer brands have set ambitious plastic waste goals over the next several years.
-For example, Mars and Unilever, the company behind the brands Dove, Axe, Lipton, and more, have pledged to make all plastic packaging reusable, recyclable or compostable by 2025.
-By that same year, Unilever has also promised to increase its use of recycled plastic to 25 percent (compared to 11 percent used in 2020), while Mars has committed to reducing its virgin plastic use by 25 percent.
+Dozens of consumer brands have set ambitious plastic waste goals for the near future.
+Mars and Unilever have pledged to make all plastic packaging reusable, recyclable, or compostable by 2025.
+Unilever has also promised to increase its use of recycled plastic in that timeframe to 25 percent (compared to 11 percent in 2020), while Mars has committed to reducing its virgin plastic use by 25 percent.
 As these brands turn towards recycled plastics, investments in mechanical and advanced recycling infrastructure will become even more important to supply these needs.

 Plastic waste is not an issue of whether plastic is recyclable or not—oftentimes, it stems from poor recycling infrastructure and inadequate education for consumers.
 Moves to omit the “recyclable” label when describing plastics ignores ongoing, active efforts by consumer brands and plastics producers to create a zero-waste society.
-Ultimately, increased focus and investment on consumer education and innovative technologies will ensure that no plastic ends up in the trash.
+Ultimately, increased investments in innovative recycling technologies help unlock plastics’ full potential and build a circular economy in which everyone—from consumers to producers—can play a role in reducing waste, not plastic.

 Want to do more?